zeinabfarag-zz/Portfolio-Bootstrap/README.md

 # Portfolio-Bootstrap

 ## Overview
-A Simple Static Website built using HTML and Bootstrap Framework
+A simple responsive static sebsite built using HTML and Bootstrap framework

 ## Website